 - Isibindi Zulu Lodge, Isibindi Game Reserve, South Africa: Simple huts with lovely views, close to the historic battlefields in Zululand.

 - Gomo Gomo Lodge, Klaserie Private Reserve, South Africa: Nestled in a game reserve in the Greater Kruger National Park, home of the big five.

 - Umkhumbi Safari Lodge, Kuleni Game Park, South Africa: With delightful rooms and great dining, this bush lodge is near Hluhluwe Imfolozi Park.

 Finding Your Perfect Place to Stay in Africa

-Figuring out all of these details can make a perfect African safari.
-Once you have your goals set, now you only need to find the right accommodation in Africa that fits your dream safari.
-When you are ready to get moving, SafariDeal travel partners can accommodate most budgets and styles..
+Figuring out all of these details can make a perfect African safari and with your goals set, you only need to find the right accommodation in Africa.
+When you are ready to stat planning, SafariDeal travel partners can accommodate your budget and style.
 We have a host of interesting destinations and a lot of fantastic tours and safaris to allow you to experience Africa in all its splendour.
 Learn more today!